AlexBaranowski/bash-bushido-book/chapters/02-most-important-shortcuts.md

 - `ctrl` + `p`revious command
 - `ctrl` + `n`ext command

-## Character forward and backwards. → and ← arrows.
+## Character forward and backwards. → and ← arrows
 To move forward by one character, use `ctrl` + `f`, and to move the cursor backward by one character, use `ctrl` + `b`.
 After remembering these and previous shortcuts, the arrows become obsolete :).